Group One Betting Guide

 Like all Group 1 races in Australia, bookmakers will have odds out weeks in advance for the Sir Rupert Clarke Stakes.
 These will be ‘all-in’ fixed markets, meaning if you know a horse is targeting this race you should be able to secure some juicy odds.

 Previously, the winner of the Sir Rupert Clarke Stakes has had its final lead-up in the now Group 2 Bobbie Lewis Quality four times, which is usually held around a month before.
-However this year the Bobbie Lewis was held the week before where Dollar For Dollar seems the only galloper to back up in the Sir Rupert Clarke Stakes.

 The race has traditionally suited four year olds and up, with only Exceed and Excel in 2003 and Testa Rossa in 1999 winning it as a three year old.